12 Payment Reminder Sample Emails That Actually Work

 The hard part isn’t understanding that you need to implement a process for reaching out and collecting on outstanding accounts.
 Instead, the difficulty comes in when following through and coming up with effective copy that persuades action.

 As I mentioned earlier, you don’t want to count on one medium of communication in your collection efforts.
-While sending payment reminders via email is one of the most effective ways to ask your clients to pay you, it isn’t the only option.
+While sending a payment follow-up email is one of the most effective ways to ask your clients to pay you, it isn’t the only option.

-However, when it comes to writing your payment reminder emails, we’ve got you covered.
-Feel free to copy and paste any of the samples included within this blog post.
+When it comes to writing your payment reminder emails, we’ve got you covered.
+Feel free to copy and paste any of the email templates included within this blog post.